Landfill leachate: Management

-History of landfill leachate collection
+History of collection

-In the UK, in the late 1960s, central Government policy was to ensure new landfill sites were being chosen with permeable underlying geological strata to avoid the build-up of leachate.
+In the UK, in the late 1960s, central government policy was to ensure new landfill sites were being chosen with permeable underlying geological strata to avoid the build-up of leachate.
 This policy was dubbed "dilute and disperse".
 However, following a number of cases where this policy was seen to be failing, and an exposee in The Sunday Times of serious environmental damage being caused by inappropriate disposal of industrial wastes, both policy and the law were changed.
 The Deposit of Poisonous Wastes Act 1972, together with The 1974 Local Government Act, made local government responsible for waste disposal and for the enforcement of environmental standards regarding waste disposal.

 Proposed landfill locations also had to be justified not only by geography but also scientifically.
 Many European countries decided to select landfill sites in groundwater-free clay geological conditions or to require that the site have an engineered lining.
 In the wake of European advancements, the United States increased its development of leachate retaining and collection systems.
 This quickly led from lining in principle to the use of multiple lining layers in all landfills (excepting those truly inert).

-Goals of leachate collection systems
+Collection systems

 The primary criterion for design of the leachate system is that all leachate be collected and removed from the landfill at a rate sufficient to prevent an unacceptable hydraulic head occurring at any point over the lining system.

-Components of leachate collection systems

 There are many components to a collection system including pumps, manholes, discharge lines and liquid level monitors.
 However, there are four main components which govern the overall efficiency of the system.
 These four elements are liners, filters, pumps and sumps.